javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 do(direct object) = fish = pescado
 </pre>

-## Exercises: Find the direct object of the following sentences
+## Exercises: Find the direct object in the following sentences

 > Juan Loves María / Juan ama a María